cbcrouse/StartupOrchestration.NET/README.md

 In this example, `AppStartupOrchestrator` inherits from `ServiceRegistrationOrchestrator` and registers the required services for the Application layer. `WebApiStartup` inherits from `StartupOrchestrator<AppStartupOrchestrator>` and uses the `ServiceRegistrationOrchestrator` in the Application layer to register its own required services.

-By doing this, the Application layer becomes independent of any specific presentation layer, allowing for flexibility in creating multiple presentation layers to suit different use cases or to change the presentation layer without affecting the core application logic.
+By doing this, the Application layer becomes independent of any specific presentation layer, allowing for flexibility in creating multiple presentation layers to suit different use cases or to change the presentation layer without affecting the core application logic or it's dependencies.

-> [!TIP]
-> You can see how this library is implemented in <https://github.com/cbcrouse/CleanArchitecture> using more complex registrations like AutoMapper.
+> TIP: You can see how this library is implemented in <https://github.com/cbcrouse/CleanArchitecture> using more complex registrations like AutoMapper.

 ---

-## ServiceRegistrationOrchestrator and StartupOrchestrator
+## 🔌 ServiceRegistrationOrchestrator and StartupOrchestrator

 The `ServiceRegistrationOrchestrator` class is the main class that is used to manage the service registration process.
 It provides a way for developers to define and manage the service registration expressions that are used by the Dependency Injection (DI) container to instantiate the services used by the application.
 The `ServiceRegistrationOrchestrator` class is abstract and must be inherited by the application layer to implement its own registration expressions.